Where to drink London’s best cocktails

 With one of the most deliciously diverse food and drink scenes in the world, London is home to an astounding array of cocktails, from finely tuned classics to state-of-the-art serves.
-In celebration of London Cocktail Month and for your drinking pleasure, beverage guru Kathleen Johnson samples the cream of the crop from across the city
+In time for Valentine’s Day, beverage guru Kathleen Johnson samples the cream of the crop from across the city

 Visit the Beaufort

 Sure, The Savoy’s American Bar is world famous, but just as dazzling is the iconic hotel’s Beaufort Bar, a black and gold space by Covent Garden, where science meets magic with a list of show-stopping serves.
-Brand new to the menu is the suitably luxurious and elegant Co-Naissance, which The Savoy calls the most sustainable cocktail in Europe.
-Centred on low-waste, low-carbon spirit production, gin sourced in partnership with EcoSpirits is topped with recarbonated Champagne that would previously have been wasted, plus locally foraged flourishes of Little Venice elderflower and fig leaves from Embankment Gardens.
+As well as delectable signature cocktails such as Halo Highball, the bar does a nice line in sustainable cocktails centred on low-waste, low-carbon spirit production.
+The Lucky Negroni combines gin sourced in partnership with ecoSpirits with Matsui Umeshu, Campari, and Sipello infused with The Plum, I Suppose.
+Just wow.

 Irish coffee at Swift